 The Amplitrex AT1000 allows us to weed through tubes and pick out the good from the bad, as well as select matched and balanced tubes for phase inverters.
 Because of the ability to test at actual operating voltages, we’re also able to match power tubes with incredible accuracy and reliability.

-In addition to the Ampltrex we also have a Maxi Matcher in the shop.
-This piece of equipment is used to match up to 4 Power Tubes with preselected Bias points and Plate Voltage selectable between 325V and 400V.
-Because of this voltage limitation it’s use is limited largely to 6V6, 6L6, and El84 type tubes, though we do have the full assortment of test adaptors for testing other tube types on the Maxi Matcher.
-We purchased the MaxiMatcher, because for decades it was the industry standard for tube supply houses, and consistently we would receive tubes that were poorly matched and performed terribly in amplifiers under actual operating voltages, so owning this tester gave us a way of holding the suppliers accountable for poorly matched tubes.
-If the tube isn’t tested/matched at the voltages in which it operates the test is meaningless.
+In addition to the Amplitrex we also have a Maxi-Matcher in the shop.
+This piece of equipment is used to match up to 4 power tubes with pre-selected bias points and plate voltages selectable between 325V and 400V.
+Because of this voltage limitation, it’s use is limited mostly to 6V6, 6L6, and EL84 type tubes, though we do have the full assortment of test adapters for testing other tube types on the Maxi-Matcher.
+We purchased the Maxi-Matcher because it was the industry standard for tube supply houses for decades, and we would consistently receive tubes that were poorly matched and performed terribly in amplifiers under actual operating voltages, so owning this tester gave us a way of holding the suppliers accountable for poorly matched tubes.
+If the tube isn’t tested/matched at the voltages in which it operates, the test is meaningless.